tianyimasf/ai/_posts/2024-07-11-mathematical-statistics-chap3.md

 excerpt: "Random Variables, Probability Distributions, Continuous Random Variables, Probability Density Functions, Multivariate Distributions, Marginal Distributions, Conditional Distributions, The Theory in Practice"
 ---

+Note: (*) means that bullet point is not mentioned in class but in handout.

 # Discrete Random Variable

 - X is a **random variable** if: S is a sample space with a probability measure and X is a **real-valued function** defined over the elements of S.